sparkfun/SparkFun_Spectral_Sensor_Breakout_AS7343_Qwiic/docs/quickstart.md

 In this Quick Start Guide we'll connect the SparkFun Spectral Sensor Breaout - AS7343 (Qwiic) to an IoT RedBoard - ESP32 to output measurements of visible and near-infrared light and display them in a colorful web terminal bar graph.

 If you're not familiar with using sensor breakouts, development boards or the development environments covered in this guide, refer to the [Hardware](./hardware_overview.md) & [Arduino Setup](./arduino_setup.md) sections of this Hookup Guide for a detailed overview of the board along with instructions on setting up and using the SparkFun AS7343 Arduino Library.
+For those who prefer to run this example in MicroPython, read on to the [AS7343 Python Setup](./micropython_setup.md) and [Python Examples](./micropython_examples.md) sections of this guide.

 ## Basic Assembly